 Daylilies (Hemerocallis spp.) are popular for many reasons.
-These are easy-to-grow perennials ideal for borders and edging, tolerant of drought and flooding, unaffected by high temperatures, and able to grow in most soils and light.
+These are easy-to-grow perennials ideal for borders and edging, tolerant of drought, unaffected by high temperatures, and able to grow in most soils.
 Let this be a guide to the most prolific part of your garden for years to come.

-Watch the resilient grass mounds give birth to strong flower scapes from which dozens or more flowers will bloom, each for 24 to 36 hours (hence the name "daylily").
-Throughout summer, more scapes and likewise more flowers, grow continuously from the center of the mound.
+Watch the resilient grass mounds give birth to strong stems, known as scapes, from which dozens or more flowers will bloom, each for about 24 hours.
+(Hemerocallis means "Beauty for a Day"--hence the name "daylily").
+Throughout summer, more stems and likewise more flowers, grow continuously from the center of the mound.

 |Botanical Name||Hemerocallis spp.|